 - Flexible for any age or skill level

-I highly recommend simple sensory play recipes for messy play activities.
-If you want more quick ideas, just like this.
+I highly recommend simple sensory play recipes for messy play activities for more ideas.

 3. Cloud Dough Exploration

-Cloud dough is another low-prep activity for sensory pleasure that delivers a new form of fun.
+Cloud dough is another low-prep sensory activity that delivers a new form of fun.

 The recipe is as follows: mix eight parts flour to one part oil (vegetable or baby oil) right in a bowl or bin using your hands.

-The dough feels soft and crumbly, similar to damp sand.
-Kids squeeze, squish, and press it into shapes or dribble it through their fingers.
+Cloud dough feels soft and crumbly, kind of like damp sand.
+Kids love to squeeze it, squish it, and pack it into simple shapes, then let it trickle through their fingers.

 Cloud dough activity tips: